Skip to main content

 Larry confides his fears to his father, who quickly grows impatient with his son’s irrationality.
 “There’s no such thing as monsters, son!”
 Despite Larry’s attempts to wrangle his inner beast, including chaining himself to a chair, The Wolf Man overtakes Larry, and he prowls into the woods in pursuit of Gwen.
 Just as The Wolf Man is about to kill her, John strikes the creature with his cane, and Sir John Talbot watches the werewolf melt into the form of his son, dead at his feet.

 Unlike most other monster movies of the 30’s and 40’s, The Wolf Man had no direct literary ancestor like Dracula or Frankenstein.
-Wolves as archetypes have a place in pop culture as symbols of predatoriness or ravenous indulgence, and The Wolf Man draws upon that collective memory bank to comment on a growing understanding of psychology and behavior.
-Most of the established mythology for the wolf man draws not upon European folklore about the monsters, but from screenwriter Curt Siodmak.
+Wolves as archetypes have a place in pop culture as symbols of predatoriness or ravenous indulgence, and werewolves draw upon that collective memory bank to comment on a growing understanding of psychology and behavior.
+Most of the established mythology that we refer to today draws not upon European folklore about the monsters, but from cinematic depictions of the creature.

 This begs the question, why do we keep returning to the werewolf figure?
 What fears does this monster holds for us?